Rolls Calories & Nutritional Facts Calculator

 Calculate precise calories and comprehensive nutritional information for different types of bread rolls.
 Get detailed insights into protein, carbohydrates, fiber, vitamins, and minerals to make informed dietary choices.

-- Carbohydrates: Primary energy source, typically 15-35g per roll depending on size
+- Carbohydrates: Serve as the primary energy source, typically containing 15-35g per roll based on portion size

-- Protein: Moderate source with 2.7-8.1g per roll, supporting muscle health
+- Protein: Contributes 2.7-8.1g per roll, supporting muscle maintenance and growth

-- Fiber: Varies by type, with whole wheat rolls providing 2.0-4.8g per roll
+- Dietary Fiber: Content varies by grain type, with whole wheat varieties providing 2.0-4.8g per roll

-- B Vitamins: Good source of thiamin, riboflavin, and niacin for energy metabolism
+- B-Complex Vitamins: Contains thiamin, riboflavin, and niacin that facilitate energy metabolism

 Complete Guide to Bread Roll Nutrition